isomerpages/moe-peihwasec/announcements/announcements/_posts/2025-04-23-post-Canteen Advertisement.md

 </tbody>
 </table>

-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;">We are a single session school and have an estimated school enrolment of 1230 students and 130 staff.
-These are the existing non-halal stalls (Mixed Rice, Western Food and Noodles) currently operating in the school.</p>
+<p style="font-size:14.5px; line-height:2;font-family:sans-serif;">We are a single session school and have an estimated school enrolment of 1230 students and 130 staff. <br>These are the existing non-halal stalls (Mixed Rice, Western Food and Noodles) currently operating in the school.</p>

 <h6 style="color:#0B6623;font-family:sans-serif;font-weight:bold;"><strong style="font-family:sans-serif;font-size:17px;color:#0B6623;">Application Procedure</strong></h6>